folio-org/mod-permissions/README.md

 Copyright (C) 2016 The Open Library Foundation

 This software is distributed under the terms of the Apache License, Version 2.0.
-See the file ["LICENSE"](https://github.com/folio-org/mod-circulation/blob/master/LICENSE) for more information.
+See the file "[LICENSE](LICENSE)" for more information.

-Module to provide central user management for Folio systems.
+Module to provide central user management for FOLIO systems.

 This module is built using the raml-module-builder framework.